 You can think of culture in two ways:

 1) Culture as intended.
-If you are bar owner or manager setting the culture of your venue what are the values, standards and behaviours you want people to aspire to?
+If you are a bar owner or manager setting the culture of your venue what are the values, standards, and behaviors you want people to aspire to?

 2) Culture as experienced.
 What do your employees actually experience?
 What do they see hear and feel on a daily basis working in your bar?